(p) Provisions and contingent liabilities

 38. Commitments and contingencies (continued)

-vii) The Company is also subject to certain legal proceedings and claims, which have arisen in the ordinary course of business, including certain litigation for commercial development or land parcels held for construction purposes, either through joint development arrangements or through outright purchases, the impact of which is not quantifiable.
-These cases are pending with various courts and are scheduled for hearings.
+v) The Company is also subject to certain legal proceedings and claims, which have arisen in the ordinary course of business, including certain litigation for commercial development or land parcels held for construction purposes, either through joint development arrangements or through outright purchases, the impact of which is not quantifiable.
+These cases are pending with various courts/statutory authorities.
 After considering the circumstances and legal evaluation thereon, the management believes that these cases will not have an adverse effect on these financial statements.

-viii) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+vi) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
-However, the date on which the Code will come into effect has not been notified and the final rules/interpretation have not yet been issued.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.
+Certain sections of the Code came into effect on May 03, 2023.
+However, the final rules/interpretation have not yet been issued.
+Based on a preliminary assessment, the entity believes the impact of the change will not be significant.

 42. Segmental information